szabolcsmucsi/vueform-plugin-toggle-confirm/README.md

   <Vueform>
     <ToggleElement
       name="toggle"
-      confirm-text-on="You are about to enable this option!
-Do you want to continue?" confirm-text-off="Are you sure you want to disable this option?" confirm-title="Confirmation"
+      confirm-on-text="You are about to enable this option!
+Do you want to continue?" confirm-off-text="Are you sure you want to disable this option?" confirm-title="Confirmation"
     />
   </Vueform>